 A court decision in England confirms that doctors can in some circumstances properly prescribe contraceptives to girls under 18.
-In Gillick v West Norfolk and Wisbech Area Health Authority and the Department of Health and Social Security 1 All ER 533, a majority of the House of Lords decided that a doctor who, in exceptional circumstances, gives contraceptive advice and treatment to a girl below the age of 16 years, without her parents’ knowledge or consent, will not necessarily infringe parental rights or incur criminal liability or otherwise act in a way that is contrary to public policy.
+In Gillick v West Norfolk & Wisbech Area Health Authority & the Department of Health & Social Security 1 AC 112, a majority of the House of Lords decided that a doctor who, in exceptional circumstances, gives contraceptive advice and treatment to a girl below the age of 16 years, without her parents’ knowledge or consent, will not necessarily infringe parental rights or incur criminal liability or otherwise act in a way that is contrary to public policy.

 In Victoria all contraceptives (and these are widely defined) must be registered prior to marketing; and legislation regulates their sale, exhibition and advertising.